Gabi Barnett, LPC-MHSP

 -

--from the first message through the last session-
+from that first message all the way through to the last session—

-Throughout our sessions I am completely engaged, encouraging you to share at your own pace, providing honest reactions, asking genuine questions, checking in often to make sure I’m getting it, and partnering with you to come up with helpful ways to practice what we talked about in session.
+In our sessions, I’m fully present.
+You’ll never be rushed or pushed.
+I’ll encourage you to share at your own pace, and I’ll always offer honest, supportive reactions.
+I’ll ask genuine questions, check in to make sure I’m truly understanding your experience, and partner with you to come up with practical ways to try what we talk about in your daily life.

 -